 Appealing to millennial renters

 With more than 75 million people born between 1981 and 1996, millennials are America’s largest demographic by age.

 Homeownership rates for millennials are eight percentage points lower than Gen Xers and baby boomers at the same age.
 Millennials now spend more on rent as a percentage of their income than any other generation.
 Because of this, they want to get as much value from their rentals as possible.

 Conversely, millennials renting for the first time say they want in-unit laundry, food-delivery options, the ability to pay rent electronically, and common areas.
-Meanwhile, baby boomers say they favor smart appliances and high-tech security systems.
+Meanwhile, senior renters say they favor smart appliances and high-tech security systems.

 Why apartment amenities are key to retaining residents in 2021

 We’ve established that millennials aren’t buying homes — meaning the market is rich with prospective renters.
 This large supply of renters is a boon for property managers hoping to lease up their buildings quickly.

 However, if you recall from our ebook, “A Property Manager’s Guide to Tenant Retention,” nearly half of all renters will turn over their lease within one year of moving in.
 This turnover can result in a $150,000+ hit to the annual gross operating income of the typical 200-unit property.